 While the mutate mechanic is fairly straight forward at a glance, it actually provides a lot of depth in deck-building depth.
 Let's look at the range of different types of mutate effects:

 Snapdax, Apex of the Hunt leverages the mutate effects by encouraging you to play additional cards that mutate.
 Getting to potentially remove a creature or planeswalker and buffer our life total every time we power up a creature seems very potent.
 One especially interesting thing about these "three color" mutate designs is the fact that their mutate cost is only two different colors.
-This means we could reasonably play Snapdax in either a rw or bw deck in addition to Mardu.
+This means we could reasonably play Snapdax in either a or deck in addition to Mardu.

 The next type of mutate card we see are ones like Sea-Dasher Octopus.
 These ones do not have particularly impressive stat lines, but do have potent abilities we wouldn't mind adding to most creatures.
 Sea-Dasher Octopus strikes me as a card that is likely Constructed playable.
 Just on the surface level this creature is close to playable on its own and once we add mutate into the mix it really gets pushed over the top.
 Think of Sea-Dasher as a more flexible Curious Obsession that is never dead if you don't already have a creature in play.